LeoGarcia2/gcms_public/readme.md

 *   https://mydomain/ for a production server.
 *   https://localhost:8000/ for a Symfony 4 Built-in server.
-*   http://localhost/gcms/ for an apache server.
+*   http://localhost/gcms/ for an apache server (with .htaccess to shorten the URLs and get rid of the index.php).

 Then, it's up to you to make the linking between your pages directly within the "templates/theme/" folder.
 See the routes' and components' tabs to learn how to make these links.